Being properly packed and prepared with the necessary things to bring to the beach is essential to ensure a relaxing and hassle-free experience.

 Need a quick clean-up after a messy snack?
 Need to soothe a runny nose?
 Regardless of what you use them for, you’ll never regret having brought them along.

 Similar to road trip snacks, opt for snacks that are portable and mess-free when considering things to bring to the beach.

 Insert all of your personal preferences when it comes to fun and healthy snacks and beverages to keep you and your littles hydrated and fed.

-Meanwhile, keep food safety in mind by making sure that perishables are kept chilled in an insulated tote, along with any chocolate that will otherwise surely melt.
+Meanwhile, keep food safety in mind by making sure that perishables are kept chilled in an insulated tote or soft-sided cooler, along with any chocolate that will otherwise surely melt.